 Here’s how you go from SQL to app in a matter of minutes!

-How to create an app based on SQL data
+How to create a mobile app based on SQL data?

 Below is a walkthrough on how to create your first app from SQL data.
 When following the steps we have outlined below, you can either use your data or, if you’d like, you can use demo data which we have made available.